RATISH2004/Email-Summarizer/README.md

-# Gmail Intelligent Processor 🤖📧
+# Gmail Intelligent Processor (E-mail Summarizer) 🤖📧

-An AI-powered Gmail email processing application that automatically categorizes, summarizes, and extracts deadlines from your emails using Google Gemini AI.
+An AI-powered Gmail email processing application that automatically categorizes, summarizes, and extracts deadlines from your emails using Locally hosted LLM/ LLM API (you just need to modify the keys and redirect links).

 ## Features ✨

-- **AI-Powered Classification**: Automatically categorizes emails into VERY_IMPORTANT, IMPORTANT, UNIMPORTANT, or SPAM
+- **AI-Powered Classification**: Automatically categorizes emails into VERY_IMPORTANT, IMPORTANT, UNIMPORTANT, or SPAM based on user
 - **Smart Summarization**: Generates concise 2-3 sentence summaries of email content
 - **Deadline Extraction**: Automatically identifies and extracts deadlines from emails
 - **Real-time Filtering**: Filter emails by importance level and deadline presence